Bentley electric car: British brand pledges to go electric-only by 2030

 Bentley's first pure-electric car is on course to go on sale in 2025.
 A year later, its last purely combustion-engined cars will cease production, leaving a line-up of only plug-in hybrid and electric models on sale in 2026.
 Four years after that in 2030, the last plug-in hybrids will go off sale and Bentley will become a pure-electric brand.

 Bentley previewed some of its thinking around future electric models with 2019's EXP100 concept (pictured above).
 Although it's unlikely that will closely resemble Bentley's production electric car, the company says it's committed to the extensive use of sustainable materials showcased by the EXP100, including 5,000-year-old copper-infused Riverwood, traditionally produced wool carpets and a leather-like textile upholstery made from a byproduct of wine-making.

 Electric powertrain research

-Bentley has announced details of a three-year research project designed to “transform electric vehicle powertrains”.
+Back in August, Bentley announced details of a three-year research project designed to “transform electric vehicle powertrains”.
 The plans reinforce the company’s ambition to “lead sustainable luxury mobility” with the goal of launching the first pure-electric Bentley model by 2026.

-The so-called OCTOPUS project has been set up following an initial 18-month trial period that, according to Bentley, delivered “a technological breakthrough in electric drive systems for high-performance vehicles”.
+The so-called OCTOPUS project was set up following an initial 18-month trial period that, according to Bentley, delivered “a technological breakthrough in electric drive systems for high-performance vehicles”.

 Funded by the Office for Low Emissions Vehicles, OCTOPUS sees Bentley collaborate with myriad companies with differing specialities – from electronics optimisation, to motor and transmission design.
 Bentley claims the electric drive system is free from rare-earth magnets and copper windings, allowing the company to develop a package that is both “cost effective and recyclable at its end of life”.